peterjc/thapbi-pict/CONTRIBUTING.rst

-You can install all the dependencies using conda, or opt to install the Python dependencies from `PyPI <https://pypi.python.org/>`__ with ``pip`` explicitly or implicitly via ``setup.py``.
+You can install all the dependencies using conda, or opt to install the Python dependencies from `PyPI <https://pypi.python.org/>`__ with ``pip`` (via the declarations in our ``setup.py``).
 Either should be fine.

-The two requirements files (``requirements.txt`` for Python dependencies
-- and ``requirements-ext.txt`` for external command line bioinformatics tools) can contain exact pinned dependency versions, allowing us to define a more reproducible environment for running this software if needed.
+The two requirements files (``requirements.txt`` for Python dependencies, and ``requirements-ext.txt`` for external command line bioinformatics tools) are used in the continuous integration testing.
+These files can contain exact pinned dependency versions, allowing us to define a more reproducible environment for running this software if needed.

 Installing from source
 ----------------------

 First, download the code from GitHub and decompress it if required.
 The best way to do this if you are likely to contribute any changes is at the command line with ``git``.

 .. code:: console

     $ git clone https://github.com/peterjc/thapbi-pict.git
     $ cd thapbi-pict

 Then load the plain text SQL dump of the default database into SQLite3, see ``database/README.rst`` for more information on this.
 Make it read only to prevent accidental edits:

 .. code:: console

     $ sqlite3 thapbi_pict/ITS1_DB.sqlite < database/ITS1_DB.sql
     $ chmod a-w thapbi_pict/ITS1_DB.sqlite

-Assuming your default Python is at least version 3.5, to install the tool and automatically get our Python dependencies:
+Assuming your default Python is at least version 3.6, to install the tool and automatically get our Python dependencies:

 .. code:: console